erindb/probmods2/exercises/03-conditioning.md

 ~~~~

-### d)
+### c)

 To investigate further we poll a selection of our friends who live nearby, and ask if their grass was wet this morning.
 Kevin and Manu and Josh, each with the same sprinkler, all agree that their lawns were wet too.
-Using `mem`, write a model to reason about arbitrary numbers of people, and then use it to find the new probability that it rained.
+Using `mem`, write a model to reason about arbitrary numbers of people, and then use it to find:

+* the new probability that it rained
+* the new probability that *my* sprinkler went off

 ~~~~

 ~~~~

-## Exercise 5: Casino game
+## Exercise 6: Casino game

 Consider the following game.
 A machine randomly gives Bob a letter of the word "game"; it gives a, e (the vowels) with probability 0.45 each and the remaining letters (the consonants g, m) with probability 0.05 each.